ammar-tanwar/bloglearnbay/posts/how-does-intelligence-augmentation-differ-from-artificial-intelligence.md

 ---
 title: How Does Intelligence Augmentation Differ from Artificial Intelligence?
-stitle: "How Does Intelligence Augmentation Differ from Artificial Intelligence?"
+stitle: "Intelligence Augmentation vs Artificial Intelligence"
 publish: "Published on"
 published_time: "2023-02-03T13:25:31+05:30"
 modified_time: "2023-02-03T13:25:31+05:30"
-desc: "In the blog, we will learn the major difference between intelligence augmentation and artificial intelligence.
-Here we will also look at various approaches to the deployment, functioning, and use cases of intelligence augmentation in a real-world scenario."
+desc: "In the blog, we will learn the major difference between intelligence augmentation and artificial intelligence as well as deployment, functioning, and use cases of IA."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/hdia-1.png"
 headerAlt: "A banner image titled 'Intelligence Augmentation & Artificial Intelligence' shows two robots named IA and AI standing in front of each other."